Richard555/fb/readme.txt

-This sample draws a small square in /dev/fb0
+This sample draws a small square with /dev/fb0

-Compile it with following command gcc -g3 -O0 -o fb fb.c
+Compile it with make
+The make command "by default" makes generic executable fb (used in ubuntu) Use "make arm" to generate arm-based executable fb_arm

-run it with root
+remember run it with root privilege level